eclipse-che/che-docs/src/main/_docs/user-management/user-management-permissions.md

 ---
 {% include base.html %}

 Permissions are used to control user actions.
-Rather than provide a fixed set of roles we use a broader set of permissions that can be applied in any combination to establish the security you need.
+Rather than providing a fixed set of roles we use a broader set of permissions that can be applied in any combination of objects to establish the security model you need.

 Che also provides a mechanisms and layers which allow to define "who" is allowed to do "what".
 Any user and administrator can control resources managed by Che and allow certain actions or behaviors for other users or groups.
-For example as owner of a workspace, you can grant other users permission to see and/or use your workspace.
+For example as workspace owner you can grant other users permission to see and/or use your workspace.

 Permissions can be applied to:
 - Workspace